A list of characters in the American television series Lost in Space (2018).

 - Anti-Villain: "Smith" drives her to try and shoot the Robot, which leads it to nearly retaliate with lethal force.
 Nobody holds it against her, especially after it comes to light what kind of person Smith really is.

-- The Atoner: After she recovers from her breakdown, she becomes invested in helping the Robinsons in regret for what she did.
+- The Atoner: After she recovers from her breakdown, she becomes invested in helping the Robinsons out of regret for what she did.

 - Critical Psychoanalysis Failure: She is heavily traumatized by what happened on the Resolute.
 Sadly, the "doctor" she sees is a charlatan invested in driving her to a total breakdown.

 - The Millstone: Initially.
 She was critically injured by the crash and has to be carried, slowing Smith and Don down when a deadly storm is bearing down on them.

 - Not So Different: After everything is said and done, Will lets her know that he has no hard feelings about what Dr. Smith convinced her to do - given that Smith eventually did the same thing to him.